SofieDhoore/BigDataProcessing/elasticsearch/elasticsearch_install.md

 Now, there are some containers starting up.
 You can find your Username and password to log in on Elastic Search and Kibana.

 Go to `http://localhost:9200` and to `http://localhost:5601` to test some stuff.

+To find the `.env`-file, go to the right directory `cd elasticsearch` and `cd elastic-start-local` in my case.
+But the command `ls -la` to see the hidden files.